 was the single outstanding piece in the entire show.
 If it sat in a contemporary presentation you would have thought it was created yesterday.

 While in a taxi heading downtown after the show the reality of the past couple days sank back in, stuck in traffic by Trump Tower then driving past protesters of the election.
-But shortly after that came upon the Christmas windows at Lord and Taylor on 5th Avenue and realized the holidays were coming upon us.
+But shortly after that came upon the Christmas windows at Lord and Taylor on 5th Avenue and realised the holidays were coming upon us.
 If in New York this weekend I highly recommend stopping by the Armory to visit the Salon show and lose yourself in the important art and design on view.
 Then enjoy the beginning of the holiday season.
 It will help the healing process and put a smile on your face.

 Words: Jerry Kaye Photo Gina Hanson